kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

-when the service worker has finished populating your caches (showing a "This web app works offline!" message) and also let them know when the service worker has fetched the latest updates that will be available the next time they load the webPage (showing a "New content is available; please refresh." message).
+when the service worker has finished populating your caches (showing a "This web app works offline!" message) and also let them know when the service worker has fetched the latest updates that will be available the next time they load the webPageable (showing a "New content is available; please refresh." message).
 Showing this messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/registerServiceWorker.js`](src/registerServiceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each